Quick overview

 The legal force clause is (usually) stamped in the left-hand corner on the front of the decision.

-Sometimes, however, a decision may be stamped with a legal force clause even though it has not yet become final.
+Sometimes, however, a decision may be stamped with a legal force clause even though it is not yet final.

-Such a situation may affect you personally and practically as a party to the proceedings: for example, you were not and could not have been served with the decision and it is now considered final and you cannot appeal against it.
+As a party to the proceedings, you may be personally and practically affected by such a situation: for example, you have not been served and could not have been served with the decision and it is now considered final and you cannot appeal against it.

 If the legal force has been incorrectly indicated, you can either ask for it to be annulled or challenge the decision directly by means of an ordinary appeal, stating this fact in your appeal.
 The Court of Appeal (or administrative authority) will then first consider whether your objection is justified and, if it finds that it is, it will annul the legal force and hear the case.